NikolaiZalosko/flat-finder/README.md

 # Flat finder

-Telegram bot that finds apartmets for rent.
+Telegram bot that finds apartments for rent.

 ## Requirements